blockchainsllc/in3-docs/docs/api-java.md

 #### class JSON

 Internal helper tool to represent a JSON-Object.

-Since the internal representation of JSON in Incubed uses hashes instead of names, the getter will creates these hashes.
+Since the internal representation of JSON in Incubed uses hashes instead of names, the getter will create these hashes.

 ##### get

 Gets the property.

  > public `Object` get([`String`](#class-string) prop);